DaanVermunt/node_mediator/docs/factors.md

 dependence
 ----------
-The `dependence` variable defined if the value should be computed as a Formula of other factors.
+The `dependence` variable defined if the value should be computed as a Formula of other factors, this also makes a difference in how error is handles.

-error
+As for endogenous variables error is calculated as a an error of its components, while for exogenous it must be defined, or it is considered to equal 0.

+error_low, error_high
 -----
+First of all, error is only relevant for exogenous variables as for endogenous variables it is computed via their components.

 At this point the measurement error is normally distributed with mean of the real value and as standard deviation the `error` value value.
 For endogenous variables we do not define an error as the value is computed from the input values of the exogenous variables.